polycube-network/polycube/Documentation/developers/hints.rst

 1. **Creating multiple data plane programs**.
 If possible, it would be nice to create a single dataplane program, and enabling/disabling some portions using conditional compilation macros.

-2. **Coding Style**: The `scripts/check-style.py` uses `clang-format` to check the code style.
+2. **Coding Style**: The ``scripts/check-style.py`` uses ``clang-format`` to check the code style.
 This tool has to be executed from the root folder.
 A list of files or folders to check is received as argument; the entire source code is checked when no parameters are passed.
-The `--fix` option will automatically fix the code style instead of simply checking
+The ``--fix`` option will automatically fix the code style instead of simply checking

 3. **Trailing white spaces**: Trailing white spaces could generate some git noise.
 Any decent text editor has an option to remove them automatically, it is a good idea to enable it.
-Please notice that running `clang-format` will remove them automatically.
+Please notice that running ``clang-format`` will remove them automatically.

-**NB**: If you are using our `pre-commit git hooks`, you do not need to remove the trailing whitespaces manually, they will be removed automatically at every commit.
+**Note**: If you are using our ``pre-commit git hooks``, you do not need to remove the trailing whitespaces manually, they will be removed automatically at every commit.
-If you want to remove them manually you can use execute the following commands in the polycube root folder, please note that this will remove trailing whitespaces of all files.
+If you want to remove them manually you can use execute the following commands in the Polycube root folder, please note that this will remove trailing whitespaces of all files.

 ::